It’s About Truth

 Things I had avoided for years became impossible to ignore.

-Writing did something that no amount of discipline or productivity ever had.
+Writing did something no amount of discipline ever had.

 It forced the truth to surface.